OLAOLEX/movescrow/web/TEST_WHATSAPP_WEBVIEW.md

 1. Session token might be expired (24 hours)
 2. Restaurant phone doesn't match session token
 3. Order doesn't belong to the restaurant

+### Column "notification_preference" does not exist?

+- This column is optional - the code defaults to WhatsApp if `whatsapp_phone` exists, otherwise SMS
+- You don't need to add this column unless you want explicit preference control

 ## Quick Test Script